jzhoulab/Multiplexer/README.md

 ### Command Line Data

 Lastly, before running the command line, users need to download data files from Zenodo.
-It is recommended that users `cd` into the Multiplexer directory and download the data with
+It is recommended that users `cd` into the Multiplexer directory and then download the data with

 ```sh
 wget https://zenodo.org/record/7504998/files/CLIdata.zip?download=1
 ```
 Alternatively users use this [link](https://zenodo.org/record/7504998#.Y7ZCxuzMKrw) to download the data off the website and manually move it into the Multiplexer directory.

-These files are zipped and can be unzipped with
+These files are initially zipped and can be unzipped with

 ```sh
 unzip CLIdata.zip?download=1